wordofwarning/wordofwarning.org/current/2023/raz/index.md

 ---
 # CONFIGURATION
-layout: 2022-springsummer
+layout: 2023-programme
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Proto-type Theater &&nbsp;<br>&nbsp;Adam York Gregory" # the name of the artist or company
+artist: "Avital Raz" # the name of the artist or company
-show: "Dead Cats" # the name of the show
+show: "Unnatural Cycles&nbsp;<br>&nbsp;— A Ghost Story" # the name of the show
-artist_size: 3
+artist_size: 4
 show_size: 1
-header_image: "header_proto-type-feet.jpg"
+header_image: "header_avital1.jpg"
-season: "Proto-type 4|5|2022, 8pm"
+season: "Proto-type 4|5|2023, 8pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values